Bur oak blight

 Bur oak blight (BOB) is a fungal disease that is relatively new to the plant pathogen field.
 BOB started to appear in Midwestern states in the 1990s.
 The first few diagnoses pointed to a common fungus, Tubakia dryina, as the culprit.
 However upon further research BOB was said to be caused by a new unnamed species of Tubakia, later named Tubakia iowensis.
 BOB has severe symptoms and is a serious new problem.

 Hosts and symptoms

 The host for this disease is the bur oak, Quercus macrocarpa.
 Research shows that Q. macrocarpa var. olivaeformis tends to be the most susceptible to the pathogen, but the more common and widespread Q. macrocarpa var. macrocarpa has also been affected by BOB.
 Q. macrocarpa var. olivaeformis has a range centered in the state of Iowa and is characterized by acorns that are olive shaped and smaller than the acorns of other susceptible varieties.
-The range of BOB is centered in the state of Iowa, however, it has also recently been confirmed in southern Minnesota.
+The range of BOB is centered in the state of Iowa, and has been confirmed in southern Minnesota.